-1. Students failing to achieve a C (2.0) in a course are required to meet with the RN to BSN Coordinator prior to repeating the course.
+- 1. Students failing to achieve a C (2.0) in a course are required to meet with the Associate Director prior to repeating the course. - 2.
+Re-entry is on a space available basis.

 Priority for Re-entry of Students who Fail or Withdraw